LucaFavole/stuff-happens/README.md

 - `NavHeader` (in `NavHeader.jsx`):
   Displays the main application header and navigation menu.
 Shows the game title, navigation links, and login/logout button depending on user authentication status.
 Provides quick access to the profile when the user is logged in.

-- `AuthComponents` (in `AuthComponents.jsx`):
+- `LoginForm` (`client/src/components/AuthComponents.jsx`):
-  Contains authentication components, such as the login form and logout button.
-Handles credential submission, displays error messages on failed authentication, and provides visual feedback during login or logout processes.
+  A login form for registered users.
+Handles credential submission, displays error messages on failed authentication, and provides visual feedback during login.

+- `LogoutButton` (`client/src/components/AuthComponents.jsx`):
+  A button for logging out the user.

 - `DefaultLayout` (in `DefaultLayout.jsx`):
   Defines the app's base layout, including the navigation header and display of any global messages.
-Uses the `Outlet` component to dynamically render child pages and show informational alerts to the user.

 - `Game` (in `Game.jsx`):
   Manages the display of a game's initial cards and the game state for authenticated users.
 Allows starting the first round, displays any loading errors, and updates the list of owned cards in real time.